jaz303/delayqueue/README.md

 // Run the queue in the background
 // This must be called before any items are added to the
-// queue otherwise attempts to add items will block forever. go queue.Run()
+// queue otherwise such attempts will block forever. go queue.Run()

 go func() {